-Both have crosses, so Norwegian flag mistaken for Confederate flag
+‘Suddenly there is a Confederate flag flying’ in Seattle’s Greenwood area – well, not quite

-In our current political climate, a Norwegian flag, with its blue-and-white cross, was mistaken for a Confederate flag.
+In our political climate, a Norwegian flag, with its blue-and-white cross, was mistaken for a Confederate flag.
 Questions ensued in the Greenwood neighborhood.

 A story about the times we live in, and assumptions we can make in our current political climate.